Invesco S&P 500 Low Volatility ETF (NYSEARCA:SPLV) Shares Sold by Alaska Permanent Capital Management

-Alaska Permanent Capital Management reduced its stake in Invesco S&P 500 Low Volatility ETF (NYSEARCA:SPLV – Get Rating) by 2.8% in the fourth quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+Alaska Permanent Capital Management cut its holdings in Invesco S&P 500 Low Volatility ETF (NYSEARCA:SPLV – Get Rating) by 2.8% in the 4th quarter, according to its most recent 13F filing with the SEC.
 The firm owned 219,358 shares of the company’s stock after selling 6,347 shares during the period.
-Invesco S&P 500 Low Volatility ETF accounts for about 1.4% of Alaska Permanent Capital Management’s investment portfolio, making the stock its 14th biggest holding.
-Alaska Permanent Capital Management owned about 0.13% of Invesco S&P 500 Low Volatility ETF worth $14,017,000 as of its most recent filing with the Securities & Exchange Commission.
+Invesco S&P 500 Low Volatility ETF comprises approximately 1.4% of Alaska Permanent Capital Management’s holdings, making the stock its 14th biggest position.
+Alaska Permanent Capital Management owned 0.13% of Invesco S&P 500 Low Volatility ETF worth $14,017,000 as of its most recent SEC filing.

-A number of other hedge funds and other institutional investors also recently bought and sold shares of SPLV.
-Godsey & Gibb Inc. acquired a new position in shares of Invesco S&P 500 Low Volatility ETF during the fourth quarter worth approximately $28,000.
-Signature Securities Group Corporation acquired a new position in shares of Invesco S&P 500 Low Volatility ETF during the third quarter worth approximately $33,000.
-James Investment Research Inc. acquired a new position in shares of Invesco S&P 500 Low Volatility ETF during the third quarter worth approximately $37,000.
-Baystate Wealth Management LLC acquired a new position in shares of Invesco S&P 500 Low Volatility ETF during the fourth quarter worth approximately $37,000.
-Finally, Focused Wealth Management Inc boosted its position in shares of Invesco S&P 500 Low Volatility ETF by 599.0% during the fourth quarter.
-Focused Wealth Management Inc now owns 720 shares of the company’s stock worth $46,000 after buying an additional 617 shares during the period.
+Several other hedge funds and other institutional investors have also modified their holdings of SPLV.
+Godsey & Gibb Inc. bought a new stake in shares of Invesco S&P 500 Low Volatility ETF during the 4th quarter worth about $28,000.
+Signature Securities Group Corporation bought a new stake in shares of Invesco S&P 500 Low Volatility ETF in the 3rd quarter worth approximately $33,000.
+James Investment Research Inc. bought a new stake in shares of Invesco S&P 500 Low Volatility ETF in the 3rd quarter worth approximately $37,000.
+Baystate Wealth Management LLC bought a new stake in shares of Invesco S&P 500 Low Volatility ETF in the 4th quarter worth approximately $37,000.
+Finally, Focused Wealth Management Inc raised its holdings in shares of Invesco S&P 500 Low Volatility ETF by 599.0% in the 4th quarter.
+Focused Wealth Management Inc now owns 720 shares of the company’s stock worth $46,000 after purchasing an additional 617 shares in the last quarter.

 About Invesco S&P 500 Low Volatility ETF